Why “scattering ashes” is more complicated than it sounds (and what to do about it)

 First: it’s always good to hear from people who love the place.
 Second: it’s nice of people to ask, because not all do (though it’s a clear legal requirement to seek permission from the landowner before scattering ashes on private land).

-But third: it’s more complicated than it sounds.
+But third: it’s more complicated than it sounds…

 “Ashes” is a euphemism for what cremains really are (hint: it’s not like the wood ash from a fire).
 What’s left after cremation is very alkaline.
 Frequent scattering in a small space (eg inside the clump) would affect the ecology quite severely and kill plants.
 Even burying instead of scattering doesn’t really help.
-This is well set out at the Living Memorial web site; the approach they recommend as best practice is to blend the cremains with a soil blend, and then to scatter over quite a wide area.
+This is well set out at the Living Memorial web site; the approach they recommend as best practice is to blend the cremains with a soil blend, and then to scatter the mix over quite a wide area.

 There’s a fair amount of cost in making Kelston Roundhill open and accessible (fencing, keeping trees safe, insurance).
 Our priorities are supporting viable farming, appropriate amenity use and improving biodiversity across the farm.
 We’re not in the business of making it a garden of remembrance, and certainly don’t want permanent memorials of any sort (metal, plastic, stone etc).